JPWS2013/16413-fa2022-project/README.md

     * To avoid infeasible plans occurring around the red drawer area, the robot is positioned in front of the stove for any interactions needed with the right-side countertop or drawers.
 To do this, all goal locations with "indigo" in the name have hardcoded base goal locations of (0.7, 0.55)
     * When placing the sugar box down on the countertop, the target x-position is hardcoded to be +0.3m of the center point of the counter top and the target y-position is hardcoded to be +0.3m of the center point of the countertop
     <!-- * When placing the potted meat can down on the countertop, the position is hardcoded to be ???  -->
+3. We also assume that **<ins>objects do not move or change dimensions </ins>**.
+Thus, the grasp poses (both (x,y,z) position and quaternion) for the sugar box and potted meat can are predetermined and hardcoded into the execution engine
-3. We assume a **<ins>hard-coded goal position to park the arm </ins>** when retrieving or placing objects.
+4. We assume a **<ins>hard-coded goal position to park the arm </ins>** when retrieving or placing objects.
 This is defined by the parked joint angle for each of the 7 arm joints.
-4. We assume that we can **<ins>ignore the gripping dynamics of the robot arm </ins>**.
+5. We assume that we can **<ins>ignore the gripping dynamics of the robot arm </ins>**.
 Thus, our code does the following for gripping objects and opening/closing the drawer
     * When the end effector enters within the goal radius of an object it is trying to grip, the object is simply attached to the arm.
 The object then moves jointly with the end effector of the arm until the object is released.
     * When the end effector enters the goal radius of the drawer handle, the arm simply moved by a fixed amount in the positive or negative x-direction to open or close the drawer respectively.
 At each time step, the drawer position is then set to equal the amount that the arm moved in that time step.
-5. We assume that the **<ins>drawer has a fixed length that will not change </ins>**.
+6. We assume that the **<ins>drawer has a fixed length that will not change </ins>**.
 Thus, in our code, the arm opens the drawer by a hard-coded distance of 0.35

 ### Motion Planner Implementation ###